jojo157/FundCentreGame/README.md

 | | At game end - if click ok to restart - new game starts| ✓ |

 All testing was repeated on a mobile device and all functions listed above are working correctly.

 ### Validation Testing

+The contact form was tested by leaving each input blank and trying to submit the form.
+The correct validation message was given for each input except the textarea.
+I had forgot to include the required parameter and updated this.
+I retested the contact form and all fields are working as expected now.

 ### Compatibility Testing